• Skip to main content

 2. Ubud Village

 You can also visit Peliatan Village, famous for its Barong and Legong Peliatan Dance.
-Please click this link for additionally detailed knowledge about the Barong Dance performance in Ubud.
+Please click this link for additional detailed knowledge about the Barong Dance performance in Ubud.

 3. Kesiman Village